rjenez/w251-final-project-livestalk/model_training/README.md

 2. Split data into train / validation / test sets (**resplit-*.ipynb**)
 3. Perform transformations and augmentations on the data (**augmentations-*.ipynb**)
 4. Train YOLOv5 on the produced dataset and evaluate the results (**yolov5-train-val.ipynb**)

+To execute these notebooks from a container, first run the file `dockerbuild_model.sh` to build the image, then run `docker_run.sh` to run the container.
+Once run, the Jupyter Lab environment should be accessible from http:/localhost:8889/.